What is GriefWorks?

 GriefWorks is a free grief support program for children ages 5-18 and their adult family members.
 At GriefWorks, we provide a safe and loving environment where children and teens can share their stories of loss and explore their grief openly in order to heal and progress.
 The goals of GriefWorks are:

-In a supportive setting where encouragement is given each child and family member and grief coping skills are taught.
+In a supportive setting where encouragement is given to each child and family member in grief, coping skills are taught.
 GriefWorks groups do not provide grief counseling or therapy.
-If additional help in the form of counseling or therapy are indicated for GriefWorks participants, the group members are referred to CounselingWorks were more in-depth, clinical help is provided in individual or family grief counseling at a discounted fee.
+If additional help in the form of counseling or therapy are indicated for GriefWorks participants, the group members are referred to CounselingWorks where more in-depth, clinical help is provided in individual or family grief counseling at a discounted fee.

 Learn About GriefWorks Services

 In twice a month meetings on Tuesday evenings 6:30-8:15 PM.
 This time includes a free home-cooked meal provided by GriefWorks Meal volunteers from 6:30-7 PM.

 In an on-going group format year-round where children and their families can enter or graduate the program as their needs dictate.
 Families are

 asked to commit to the program for at least 6 months to a year of attendance.

 In separate, specific age groups: Littles (ages 5-8), Middles (ages 9-12), Teens (ages 13-18) and Adults (ages 18 and older).
 Activities in each are age-appropriate activities which include play, games, drama, art writing